 Share notes after the meeting and give the group the opportunity to feed into the project outside of the sessions.
 This way everyone feels as invested and empowered by the experience.

 Ensure that you have at least two enhanced-DBS checked staff to facilitate breakout rooms during Zoom sessions.
 This also helped in terms of hosting the steering group sessions.
-It meant that one of us could lead, whilst the other provided support to the young people and took notes.
+It meant that one of us could lead, while the other provided support to the young people and took notes.